scala/scala3/docs/docs/reference/contextual/inferable-params.md

 inferred argument to `max`.
 The name of the parameter is left out.

 Generally, inferable parameters may be given either as a parameter list `(p_1: T_1, ..., p_n: T_n)`
 or as a sequence of types, separated by commas.
-To distinguish the two, a leading `(` always indicates a parameter list.

 ## Inferring Complex Arguments